 The ewes and Joe would happily eat the grass in the center of the field, but the young ones would walk around the perimeter of the pasture always testing the fence.

 If my young sheep could get out, they would.
-This was a problem; outside the fence was death.
+This is a problem; outside the fence was death.

 Death came in two forms.
 The first was coyotes.
 I don’t suppose any further explanation is needed on this point, but let’s say there no sheep would survive the night.

 The second threat was grain.
 I had a lot of whole corn and high protein pellets on the farm to feed the 4,000 pigeons.
-There were also various grain-based feeds for the cows, sheep, pigs and horses.
-If these lambs got into any of this feed their behavior was predictable—they’d gobble up too much for their digestive systems to handle and they’d die.
-I’d find them with their legs sticking in the air.
+There were also various grain-based feeds for the cows, sheep, pigs, and horses.
+If these lambs got into any of this feed they’d die.
+Their behavior was predictable—they’d gobble up too much for their digestive systems to handle.
+The next morning I’d find them with their legs sticking in the air.